Hypercubesoft/HCKalmanFilter/README.md

 In this version we added another new functionality in addition to small bug fixes.

-At the request of the HCKalmanFilter library user, we decided that in addition to the correction values for latitude and latitude, we should add the correction of the **altitude**.
+At the request of the HCKalmanFilter library user, we decided that in addition to the correction values for latitude and longitude, we should add the correction of the **altitude**.

 Now you can easily get the corrected value for altitude in the following way: